 The SaniFaso project aims to eradicate open defecation in 12 partnering communes (the lowest level of administrative division) in Burkina Faso.

 The four-year rural sanitation project, which started in December 2010, will construct 16,000 latrines, train local masons and carry out hygiene promotion campaigns.

 The European Commission is co-funding this 3 million Euro project.
 The implementing agencies are the French NGO Eau-Vive, in association with WaterAid Burkina Faso, Helvetas, GIZ/PEA and IRC International Water and Sanitation Centre.

 During AfricaSan 3 conference in July 2011, SaniFaso released a project video explaining why and how it is a learning project.

 Posted in Burkina Faso, Capacity development, Hygiene promotion, Learning alliances, On-site sanitation

-Tagged Eau Vive, European Union, GIZ, Helvetas, IRC International Water and Sanitation Centre, open defecation, SaniFaso, WaterAid Burkina Faso
+Tagged Eau Vive, European Union, GIZ, Helvetas, IRC International Water and Sanitation Centre, irc's approach, local support, open defecation, SaniFaso, WaterAid Burkina Faso